 Of course there are many alternatives like the most well known ones of LastPass or 1Password.
 Feel free to choose any of these, but keep in mind that none of these offer all three advantages at once that I mentioned above.
 For anyone who wants to follow my recommendation of Enpass I have accumulated most popular app Store links below to go get your download.

-If you’re gonna use it on desktop only (Windows 10) make sure to click the second link for the completely free desktop app and if you’re using an older version of Windows make sure to get the ‘Traditional Win32’ version form their downloads page.
+On top is the Windows 10 Store link for the completely free desktop app (up to 25 items) and if you’re using an older version of Windows make sure to get the ‘Traditional Win32’ version from their downloads page (and you will also find MacOS and Linux versions there).

 Windows 10 Desktop app